miRackModular/ImpromptuModular/README.md

 A concept related to AutoStep, which is called "**AutoSeq** when writing via CV inputs", can be used to automatically change to the next sequence when a write operation reaches the end of the current sequence.
 Without this, the writing operations loop back over to the start of the current sequence (default behavior).
 This can be used to turn the sequencers into very long stepped CV recorders (1024 steps in the case of PhraseSeq32 and GateSeq64).

-Many modules feature an **Expansion module** to provide additional CV inputs.
-The expansion module must be added to the _right_ side of the mother module with no space between the two modules.
+Many modules feature an **Expander module** to provide additional CV inputs.
+The expander module must be added to the _right_ side of the mother module with no space between the two modules.

 Many sequencers feature a **SEQ# CV input**, which can be used to select the active sequence for editing and even to externally control the playing order of the sequences.
 Three different modes are available for this input in the right click menu under **Seq CV in**.
-* 0-10V: a 0 to 10V input is proportionally mapped to the 1 to N sequence numbers (1 to 16 in the case of PhraseSeq16, for example);
+* 0-10V: a 0 to 10V input is proportionally mapped to the 1 to N sequence numbers; for example:
+    * In PhraseSeq16 and SemiModularSynth16, the mapping is `SEQ# 1-16 <-> 0-10 V`
+    * In PhraseSeq32 and GateSeq64, the mapping is `SEQ# 1-32 <-> 0-10 V`
+    * In Foundry, the mapping is `SEQ# 1-64 <-> 0-10 V`
 * C4-D5# (or other note intervals): CV levels corresponding to the note voltages are mapped to the 1 to N sequence numbers;
 * Trig-Incr: the input is trigger sensitive and moves to the next sequence number every time a trigger is received.
 A reset can be used to move back to the first sequence.